 Showing that the college you went to did not expound on how you could earn money from the course you studied might just earn you a refund of the funds you spent.

 Not all loans qualify for forgiveness.
 There are many factors that are considered before a loan is forgiven.
 To make an informed decision, get advice on student loan forgiveness from an expert or professional companies that deal with matters related to student loan cancellation.
-While waiting for the loan to be cancelled, continue to pay your monthly installments in time.
-You will get a sigh of relief to know that your loan monthly payments have been reduced or cancelled.
+While waiting for the loan to be canceled, continue to pay your monthly installments in time.
+You will get a sigh of relief to know that your loan monthly payments have been reduced or canceled.